Aqueduct (water supply): Uses

 Historically, agricultural societies have constructed aqueducts to irrigate crops.
 Archimedes invented the water screw to raise water for use in irrigation of croplands.

 Another use for aqueducts is to supply large cities with drinking water.
-It also help drought-prone areas with water supply.
+They also help drought-prone areas with water supply.
 Some of the Roman aqueducts still supply water to Rome today.
 In California, United States, three large aqueducts supply water over hundreds of miles to the Los Angeles area.
 Two are from the Owens River area, and a third is from the Colorado River.

 In modern civil engineering projects, detailed study and analysis of open-channel flow is commonly required to support flood control, irrigation systems, and large water supply systems when an aqueduct rather than a pipeline is the preferred solution.

 In the past, aqueducts often had channels made of earth or other porous materials but significant amounts of water are lost through such unlined aqueducts.
 As water gets increasingly scarce, these canals are being lined with concrete, polymers, or impermeable soil.
 In some cases, a new aqueduct is built alongside the old one because it cannot be shut down during construction.